pyrollo/nofs_modpack/nofs_lib/API.md

   * `is_root`: `true` if this widget can be a form root (default `false`)
   * `parent_type`: If set, ensure that the parent widget is of this type.
   * `children_type`: If set, ensure that all child widgets are of this type.
-  * `orientation`: For some containers, defines how children are laid out.
+  * `layout`: For some containers, defines how children are laid out.
   * `overlapping`: If `true`, indicates that the widgets overlaps other items.
 For example for "tab" widgets (Default : `false`).

 ### Callbacks